Analyzing Quiz results

 Grades report

 This report will show you all of the students attempts, when they started the quiz, when the ended the quiz, how long they took to take the quiz and which of their questions were marked correct or incorrect.
-There is a link to Review attempt under each students name so you can have a more detailed view of when they answered each question.

 Using the filters at the top of the page you can further fine tune which users you'd like to see, for example those who haven't attempted the quiz at all or any attempts that have not been submitted.